giuseppeg/giuseppeg.github.com/contact.md

 ## Open Source

-Over the years, I have done highly impactful contributions to projects like SUIT CSS, Next.js, React Native for Web and many other projects.
+Over the years, I have done highly impactful contributions to projects like SUIT CSS, Next.js, React Native for Web and many more.

 My most successful open source projects are [xm](https://twitter.com/giuseppegurgone/status/1305851405660549122) and Vercel's [styled-jsx](https://www.npmjs.com/package/styled-jsx) which I co-authored.